MarcinKubik/MarcinKubik/README.md

 - ⚡ Fun fact: ...
 -->
 ### Hello, I am Marcin
 I am working as a truck driver but I want to become a Java Developer.
-My current job does not give me satisfaction however that is not main reason, that I want to leave this profession.
 I have always been interested in the field of science and technology.
 I know at work as programmer I could spend definitely more time with these areas.
 - 📫 How to reach me:

 email: kubikmmarcin@gmail.com